andyzheng547/reddit-clone/README.md

-This is a CRUD application made by Andy Zheng.
-It is inspired by Reddit and is built to demonstrate understanding of CRUD.
-It is built primarily on Sinatra and ActiveRecord, with Bootstrap for styling.
-Feel free to use the app as you please.
+This is a CRUD application made to replicate the functionality of Reddit.com.
+It has all the main features of Reddit, including the creation and deletion of accounts, subscriptions, private subreddits/communities, moderator statuses, and comments.
+This was built primarily on Sinatra and ActiveRecord, with Bootstrap for styling.

+[A video demo can be found here] (https://www.youtube.com/watch?v=5GpGnWylD44)